AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.
 1. In the left panel, click **Project Preferences** > **Statuses**.

-1. (Conditional) If you are creating a status for use system wide, ensure that**System Statuses** is selected in the box in the upper-right corner.
+1. (Conditional) If you are creating or editing a status for use system wide, ensure that**System Statuses** is selected in the box in the upper-right corner.

    Or

-   If you are creating a status for a group or subgroup, start typing the name of the group in the box in the upper-right corner, then select it when it appears.
+   If you are creating or editing a status for a group or subgroup, start typing the name of the group in the box in the upper-right corner, then select it when it appears.

 1. Select the tab of the object type (**Project**, **Tasks**, or **Issues**) that you want to associate with the status.